HSF/hsf.github.io/organization/_posts/2020/2020-09-30-packaging.md

 - Liz: With modern CMake, has the overlap between build/package managers increased?
     - Henry: still a role for downloading binaries with a package manager, though there's good integration with Conan
     - Attila: still think there's a role for a higher level tools, e.g. for hardware level optimization
-    - Patrick: there is good communication between spack and cmake to make them work well together
+    - Patrick: there is good communication between spack and CMake to make them work well together
     - Chris: Upgrades to CETmodules are integrating the modern features, with spack.
-    - Graeme: EP-SFT at CERN working on turn key stack using spack
+    - Graeme: EP-SFT at CERN working on turnkey stack using spack
-## AOB